 For those single family residential customers who use large volumes of water outdoors, where it does not enter the sanitary sewer system, the utility makes lawn meters available.
 Customers may purchase these meters for installation in the line that feeds their outside hose tap or irrigation system.

-Call Utility Billing at 228-0420 to schedule an inspection of your plumbing to determine the appropriate location for installation and any plumbing charges required.
-The customer is responsible for plumbing charges.
-Utility personnel will install the meter.
+Call Public Works at 906-228-0444 to schedule an appointment to have the water meter delivered to your home.
+The customer is responsible for the permit fee and plumbing charges.
+Utillity personnel will wire in the meter and perform an inspection.
 Multifamily and commercial properties may apply for lawn meters, but a variance from City Ordinance 48-118 is required.
 Lawn meters are the Utility's way of promoting a greener community.

 To protect the water system and its customers from chemicals and other contaminants that might inadvertently be introduced into the water through customer plumbing are the responsibility of the Utility Inspector.
 Certain plumbing devices and configurations are required to keep the contaminants in boilers, irrigation systems, aspirators, chemical and recycle tanks and other water-fed devices from finding their way into the water system.

-The city is charged by State law with verifying that appropriate protection is in place and maintained on the customer's premises.
+The City is charged by State law with verifying that appropriate protection is in place and maintained on the customer's premises.
 If you have any questions concerning backflow protection contact the Utility Inspector at 228-0444.
-If installing an underground irrigation system, contact the Utility Inspector to schedule an on-site inspection of the backflow protection that must be a part of such systems.
+If installing an underground irrigation system, a permit must be obtained and you must contact the Utility Inspector to schedule an on-site inspection of the backflow protection that must be a part of such systems.
 Water piping must be protected from freezing.
 Pipes in garages or crawl spaces should be protected with heat tapes or insulation.